 Smart, attractive, and functional.
 The Garmin Forerunner 45 has everything you could want in a pedometer, and a whole lot more.
 Let’s break down its many features to see why it made the list.

 The Forerunner 45 sports a large color digital display.
 From there, you can track important fitness information like distance traveled, heart rate, pace, and goals.

 When using the Garmin Coach Adaptive application, you get a personalized fitness coach, directly from your wrist.

 If you need help with things like cardio, running, cycling, and more, the Forerunner 45 will easily track those activities.

-You control the watch’s actions using buttons along the perimeter of the face.
+The watch’s actions are controlled with buttons along the perimeter of the face.
 I would have liked it if the display had touch capabilities, but the buttons serve their purpose well.

 - Lots of features

 Best Pedometer for Seniors